ooni/probe-engine/QA/README.md

 The Python script needs to run as root.
-Note however that sudo will also be used to run `$ooni_exe` with the privileges of the `$SUDO_USER` that called `sudo ./QA/$nettest/$nettest.py ...`.
+Note however that sudo will also be used to run `$ooni_exe` with the privileges of the `$SUDO_USER` that called `sudo ./QA/$nettest.py $ooni_exe`.

 ## Run QA using a docker container

 Run test in a suitable Docker container using:

 ```
-./QA/docker/start.sh ./QA/docker/$nettest.sh
+./QA/rundocker.sh $nettest
 ```

 Note that this will run a `--privileged` docker container.
 This will eventually run the Python script you would run on Linux.

 For now, the docker scripts only perform QA of `miniooni`.